Faculty with a group of students during class

 Communication and Media

-As a Communication and Media major at Assumption University, you will learn how to communicate effectively with a wide variety of audiences through print, video, audio, and digital media.
+Learn how to communicate effectively with a wide variety of audiences through print, video, audio, and digital media.

 Workshops in journalism, fiction, poetry, and/or autobiography will hone your critical and creative writing skills.
 At the same time, production courses will give you the chance to learn how to create your own podcasts or radio or TV shows.
 Participating in an internship (or two) will provide you with experience in the field and the opportunity to work alongside professionals.
-Taking courses in communication theory will give you the key terms, concepts, and skills those professionals use.
+Taking courses in communication theory will give you the key terms, concepts, and skills that professionals use.
 All of these learning experiences will be capped in your final year as you collaborate with your classmates to produce a project to present before a live audience—and put on your resume.

 Assumption also offers a program in Organizational Communication through the Grenon School of Business.